KDAB/hotspot/README.md

 notably, unwinding will fail when:

 - an ELF file (i.e. executable or library) referenced by the `perf.data` file is missing
-  - to fix this, try to use one of the following CLI arguments to let hotspot know where to look for the ELF files:
+  - to fix this, try to use one of the following CLI arguments to let Hotspot know where to look for the ELF files:
     - `--debugPaths <paths>`: Use this when you have split debug files in non-standard locations
     - `--extraLibPaths <paths>`: Use this when you have moved libraries to some other location since recording